NullixAT/nullix-server-hardware-performance-test-tool/README.md

 ## Nullix Server Hardware Performance Test Tool (NSHPTT)
 A simple tool to test raw performance of any server, pc or machine.
 It features CPU and Disk stress tests and can/should be used to compare multiple machines to find bottlenecks.

 I created this because after a huge migration from one hosting company/location to another with tons of virtual machines, there was a lot of performance issues at the new location, which where incredible hard to nail down.
-At the end we found disk performance problems which only showed up on very specific workloads that this test simulates.
-Long story short: This tool was developed to find this issues and have reproducable and comparable results.
+This tool was developed to find this issues and have reasonable, reproducable and comparable results.

 ![Features](media/readme_screenshot.webp)

 ## Features

 - Supported on almost every platform and architecture with pre-built binaries or go source
-- Single Core Performance Test.
-The test just calculates square-root of random floats as often as it can, for a set amount of time.
-  - For servers it's better to test single core performance, as all cores would probably have the same specs anyway.
-With this method you can compare different infrastructures better then with multi-core tests.
-- Disk Write-Read-Delete Test.
-Does write, than read, than delete files with random byte contents.
-Size, location and amount of file can be configured.
-  - This test is good to test a lot of smaller files.
-You can simulate even higher IOPS when you lower filesize and increase number of files.
-- Disk Read-Only Test.
-Does only read a pre-generated set of files with random byte contents.
-Size, location and amount of file can be configured.
-  - This test should be used to test large files that don't change on disk.
-You have to create them with `--create-test-files` before the testrun.
-Disks and storage caches behave differently for random files that always change and files that are almost static.
-- Test network impact by first running the default tests to have a base result.
-Then change the `--test-folder` to a path that is network attached.
-- All tests, file sizes and file numbers are configurable with a `config.json` file which is generated with `--create-config`
+- CPU Speed Test
+- Disk Speed Test
-- Results are logged in several ways: In the console, as a viewable `.html` with charts and as a CSV file to be machine readable.
+- Results are logged in several ways: In the console, as a viewable HTML file with charts and as a CSV file to be machine readable
-- Works probably on every architecture and platform, even if we can't test em all
-- Ready to run binaries in our releases.
-If u don't trust the binaries, just review and run to source `tool.go` file with Go itself.
-- Repeated tests to generate an average of multiple tests into one result file, with `--run=xx`.
+- Repeated tests to generate an average of multiple test runs into one result file, with `--run=xx`.
+Each single data point still visible in HTML and CSV file.

 ## How it works

 The tool run several tests, stressing different parts of your machine.
-The machine will be stressed for some time, so maybe don't run it in a production environment or test the config before on a testhost.
+The machine will be stressed for some time.
+Just run the tests on a testmachine before and tweak the settings before going to your production environment.

-After the tests are stopped, a summary .html/.csv file is generated which you can view directly.
+- CPU Tests:  The test just calculates square-root of random floats as often as it can, for a set amount of time.
+- Disk Write-Read-Delete Speed Test: Files are written, readed and deleted with random bytes during the test.
+Size, location and number of files can be configured.
+- Disk Read-Only Test: Only read files that are generated with random bytes before running the read tests.
+Size, location and number of files can be configured.

+## How it not works

+You may tend to compare this tool to other HDD test tools (Diskmark, fio, etc..) or CPU test tools (Prime95, etc...).
+NSHPTT has it's own way of testing.
+It's just one more tool for you to find issues on your machine.
+Our tool simulate more a real application behaviour rather then raw hardware penetration.
+Our CPU test for example doesn't stress all cores or don't even a single core to 100%.
+It just do random calculations in a single program as fast as it can, as probably real world applications would do.

+Also the disk tests work differently.
+Our tests just write/read/delete files on disk with normal application code.
+We let OS and the programming language do all this things for us.
+This means, OS disk cache may come into place, application overhead my come into place, etc...
+All stuff that a real world application also do and have to deal with.
+You cannot change read/write block size or any other advanced IO options.

 ## Usage Pre-Built Binaries
 Download a pre-built binary from "Releases" for your OS architecture and run it via command-line.
 The man page will show up that lists you all possible usages.